polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 ### Build the contract

-After testing the default contract, you are ready to compile this project to WebAssmebly.
+After testing the default contract, you are ready to compile this project to WebAssembly.

-To build the WebAssmeby for this smart contract:
+To build the WebAssembly for this smart contract:

 1. Open a terminal shell on your computer, if needed.

 1. Verify that you are in the `flipper` project folder.

-1. Compile the `flipper` smart contract vy running the following command:
+1. Compile the `flipper` smart contract by running the following command:

     ```bash
     cargo +nightly contract build
     ```

-    This command builds a WebAssembly binary for the `flipper` project, a metadata file that contains the Contract Application Binary Interface (ABI), and a `.contract` file that contains both files.
+    This command builds a WebAssembly binary for the `flipper` project, a metadata file that contains the contract Application Binary Interface (ABI), and a `.contract` file that you use to deploy the contract.
-    The `.contract` file can be used for deploying your contract to your chain.

     For example, you should see output similar to the following:

     ```text